martinvonz/jj/docs/revsets.md

   the branch `main`.
 If a branch is in a conflicted state, all its possible targets are included.
 * `remote_branches([branch_needle[, remote_needle]])`: All remote branch
   targets across all remotes.
-If just the `branch_needle` is specificed, branches whose name contains the given string across all remotes are selected.
+If just the `branch_needle` is specified, branches whose name contains the given string across all remotes are selected.
 If both `branch_needle` and `remote_needle` are specified, the selection is further restricted to just the remotes whose name contains